 The success of the University Gozo Centre experiment is of course mainly due to the work and creativity of its director and the administrators of the Centre.

 Another reason is that lectures are organised during the weekends.
-Had it not been so, very few lecturers would have been willing to offer their services in Gozo.
-This "weekend University" arrangement does not disrupt the weekly lecturing routine of visiting lecturers from Malta.
+Had it not been so, very few lectures would have been willing to offer their services in Gozo.
+This "weekend University" arrangement does not disrupt the weekly lecturing routine of Maltese visiting lecturers.
 It would be difficult for most lecturers to travel to Gozo and back on a weekday evening, given that a normal working day ends late afternoon or early evening.